ThinkR-open/isc-proposal-licence/proposal_licence.md

 to share it, protecting how it will be used and reused.

-Licensing is also challenging and complex: there are a lot of available licences, and the choice is influenced by how you import and interact with codes from other packages and/or programs.
+Licensing is also challenging and complex: there are a lot of available licenses, and the choice is influenced by how you import and interact with elements from other packages and/or programs.

 It’s even harder when it comes to combining licenses, as it can lead to potentially incompatible interaction.
 For example: